karstenpedersen/obsidian-advanced-random-note/README.md

 ## Features

 -   Create custom queries on the settings tab
-    -   Find random notes using filename, path and tags
+    -   Find random notes using filename, path, and tags
     -   Enable them as commands
--   Open Random Note Modal: Open modal to select query
+-   Open Random Note Modal: Open modal to select a query
 -   Open Random Note: Open note from the vault
 -   Disable folders from being included in the searches